qsnake/gpaw/doc/tutorials/optimization/optimization.rst

 .. |angst|  unicode:: U+0212B ..
 ANGSTROM SIGN
 .. |H2| replace:: H\ :sub:`2`

-In the tutorial on `how to calculate atomization energies`_, we calculated the atomization energy for |H2| using the experimental bond length of 0.74 |angst|.
+In the tutorial on :ref:`how to calculate atomization energies
+<atomization_energy>`, we calculated the atomization energy for |H2|
+using the experimental bond length of 0.74 |angst|.
 In this tutorial, we ask a QuasiNewton_ minimizer to iteratively find the structural energy minimum, where all atomic forces are below 0.05 eV/|angst|.
 The following script will do the job:

-relax_

-.. _relax: inline:relax.py
+.. literalunclude: relax.py

 .. _QuasiNewton: https://web2.fysik.dtu.dk/ase/ase/optimize.html#module-optimize.qn
-.. _how to calculate atomization energies: Atomization_
+.. _how to calculate atomization energies: :ref:`atomization_energy`

 The result is::